mdn/content/files/en-us/web/css/calc-constant/index.md

 When a calculation or a subtree of a calculation becomes infinite or NaN, representing it with a numeric value is no longer possible.
 To aid in serialization of these degenerate values, the additional math constants `infinity` (with the value `+∞`), `-infinity` (with the value `−∞`), and `NaN` (with the value `NaN`) are defined.

-As usual for CSS keywords, these are ASCII case-insensitive.
+As usual for CSS keywords, most CSS constants are ASCII case-insensitive.
 Thus, `calc(InFiNiTy)` is perfectly valid.
-However, `NaN` must be serialized with this canonical casing.
+There is an exception: `NaN` must be written exactly as `NaN`, with the "Not a Number" canonical casing.

 > **Note:** While not technically numbers, these keywords act as numeric values, similar to `e` and `pi`.
 Thus to get an infinite length, for example, requires an expression like `calc(infinity * 1px)`.